leilawren/winedog/README.md

 Then it makes a new wine prefix, runs the setup.exe, then optionally runs winetricks.

 # Dependencies
-wine
-winetricks
-curl
-tar
-zstd
+sudo pacman -S --needed wine winetricks curl tar zstd

 # How to Use
 1. Download the script from this repo